WeByteCSC190/Liberty-Wholesale-Mortgage/README.md

 # Build Instructions
 Before anything, ensure that you install all of the python dependencies using the following command:

-python -m pip install -r requirements.txt or python3 -m pip install -r requirements.txt
+For Windows: python -m pip install -r requirements.txt For macOS: python3 -m pip install -r requirements.txt

 This would install the programs needed for this software.